-3. Perform regular cardiovascular exercise at least 2-3 times per week (for between 15 and 30 minutes per session), ideally varying the intensity-level of your workouts.
+3. Perform regular cardiovascular exercise at least 2-3 times per week (for between 15 and 30 minutes, or more, per session), ideally varying the intensity-level of your workouts.

 Depending on your condition, you can 'toggle' your calorie-intake / cardio training to get you to your fitness goal.